 Ken Jewett, Founder

 Ken started in business with the Abitibi Paper Company in 1950.
 In 1958, he pursued an interest in cooking into a study of the frozen prepared food market.
 At age forty (in 1970), he left Abitibi and spent the next year arranging financing and equipping a plant for a new business called Marsan Foods.
-Marsan was chosen in competition across Canada as one of “The 50 Best Managed Companies“ in 2005, 2006, 2007, 2008, 2009 and 2010 and produces frozen meals for supermarket chains, restaurant chains and the health care field.
+Marsan produces frozen meals for supermarket chains, restaurant chains and the health care field and was a winner in competition across Canada as one of “The 50 Best Managed Companies“ in 2005 and 2008, earning “Platinum” status in 2012 & 2013.

 Jewett started community work as an Assistant Scoutmaster.
 He had a farm in the Brooklin area where he planted thousands of trees and opened the property for Scout camping.
 He was a former Director of the Toronto Advertising and Sales Club.
 Ken was a Big Brother and is an Honorary Life Director of Big Brothers.
 This was a ten-year involvement.
 Ken was Past President of the Canadian Food Service Executives Association.
 He served as Chairman of the Committee of Convocation at Trinity College School in Port Hope as well as serving on the Board of Governors.
 He owned East Bay Marina on Lake Muskoka and served as a Director of the Muskoka Lakes Ratepayers Association and is also a member of “The American Association of Therapeutic Humor”.